fayzanx/mmap-io/README.md

 ## Note
 - This is a fork of [ARyaskov/mmap-io](https://github.com/ARyaskov/mmap-io) -> [ozra/mmap-io](https://github.com/ozra/mmap-io) and [ipinfo/mmap-utils](https://github.com/ipinfo/mmap-utils)

+This fork fixes a couple of things
+- Ability to be used with >= Node v22
+- Ability to handle large files being loaded into the map

 ## Quick info

 - Long story short: with this addon you can increase performance of your file interactions by memory mapping files,